Program Director: Dave Thompson, firstname.lastname@example.org

 The Hamilton College Cycling Club is a racing team that competes in the Eastern Collegiate Cycling Conference.
 The team trains about 5 days/week in both fall and spring.
 The racing season runs from mid-March through mid-May.
 All experience levels are welcome.

-The Equestrian Team is a coed club sport currently with 15 members.
-Practices are held four days a week at Whitefox Farm, about 5 minutes from campus.
+The Equestrian Team is a coed club sport that gives its members the opportunity to ride and compete at college level.
+Each member practices twice a week at Whitefox Farm, about 5 minutes from campus.
 The team competes in 8 horse shows a year and is part of the national Intercollegiate Horse Show Association.
 No experience is required in order to join.

 The Fencing Team is a coed club sport that currently has 13 members.
 The team practices Monday through Thursday from 4-6 PM in one of the old squash courts on the second floor of the Alumni Gym.
 Although not part of a larger organization, the Fencing Team competes against other schools such as Hobart and William Smith College, RPI and Colgate in interscholastic tournaments.
 No experience is required in order to join the team.

 The Club Hockey Team is a chance to play quality hockey in a competitive environment.
 The team is comprised of experienced members who have played at the high school and prep school level.
 Having won the championship in our inaugural year, the team regularly competes in the Upstate New York Club Hockey League (UNYCHL) which is comprised of teams such as Lemoyne College and Union.
 The team practices on a regular scheduled with most games played on weekends.
 Experience is recommended and new players are always welcome.